cheekibreeki2401/cdataLib/README.md

 ## Features added so far:
 - Mean, median and mode support for results of ints, doubles and floats.
 - A new data structure (A simple data frame) to be used for future implementations
+- A series of functions to get the standard deviation of a given numeric dataset.
+- A series of functions to get the 1st and 3rd Quartiles of a given numeric dataset.
 - A function to get the Pearson correlation value between two columns.
 - A function to process the k-means of the data-frame's numeric columns.
 - A function to calculate linear regression (Comes with a new data type linearRegressionResult)